The end of the road

 Death of one of England's greatest slow bowlers, Bobby Peel.
 With eight wickets in hand, Australia needed only 64 runs to win the first Test of the 1894-95 series - but a hungover Peel was held under a cold shower before being sent out to take 6 for 67 and win the match by just ten runs.
 It was the only time before Headingley in 1981 that a team won a Test match after following on.
 A superb slow left-armer, little Bobby finished his Test career with 102 wickets at only 16.81 apiece - but the drink got him in the end: his county career ended when he allegedly relieved himself on the pitch in front of his captain.

 In a drawn match at The Oval, Australia's Billy Murdoch completed his innings of 211, the first double-century in Test cricket.
 He was dropped three times, all off poor George Ulyett, but Wisden described it as "a magnificent innings".
 Murdoch went on to play one Test for England, in Cape Town in 1891-92.

-In a drawn match against India at Colombo's Sinhalese Sports Club, Sanath Jayasuriya became one of only seven batsmen to be dismissed for 199 in a Test innings.
-The others have been Mudassar Nazar in 1984-85, Mohammad Azharuddin in 1986-87, Matthew Elliott in 1997, Steve Waugh in 1998-99, Younis Khan in 2005-06 and Ian Bell in 2008.
+In a drawn match against India at Colombo's Sinhalese Sports Club, Sanath Jayasuriya became the fourth batter to be dismissed for 199 in a Test innings.
+The others have been Mudassar Nazar, Mohammad Azharuddin, Matthew Elliott, Steve Waugh, Younis Khan, Ian Bell, Steven Smith, KL Rahul and Dean Elgar.